woman holding same day pizza dough balls

 Mixing bowl

-Measuring cups/spoons or volume scale
+Measuring cups/spoons or kitchen scale

 Baking sheet